MetPX/sarracenia/docs/source/Contribution/Development.rst

 v2 Workflow
 ~~~~~~~~~~~

-Finished development work for version 2 is committed to on the main branch, which is used
+Finished development work for version 2 is committed to on the v2_dev branch, which is used
 to produce daily snapshots.
-One should not normally commit changes to the main branch,
+One should not normally commit changes to the v2_dev branch,
 but rather merge them from a working branch.

-Development branches are named after the issue they are meant to address "issue365", for
+Development branches are named after the issue they are meant to address "v2_issue365", for
 example.
 If there are multiple attempts to address a given issue, then use the issue
 as a name prefix.
 For example, there could be issue365, but if we decide that isn't
 a good way to address the issue, there could be an issue365_methodB branch.